Revolution-Data-Platforms/rag/README.md

 # Generative AI Chatbot Trained on Ciena and Blue Planet Documentation

 Welcome to the GitHub repository for our advanced chatbot project.
-This chatbot is powered by a generative AI model trained on an extensive corpus of Ciena and Blue Planet technical documentation.
+This chatbot is powered by a generative AI model targeting the extensive corpus of Ciena and Blue Planet technical documentation.
 Our goal is to provide a comprehensive and interactive method for users to retrieve relevant information from the vast knowledge of these documents.

 ## Introduction